john-science/john-science.github.io/_drafts/2024-06-22-cactus-observatory.md

 I quickly found out this was going to be a long summer full of manual labor, alone in the desert heat.
 It was not what I thought learning the deep secrets of the universe looked like.
 It seemed like I would not do any studying over the summer.
 But I had to start somewhere, so that was fine.

 And I had a few weeks to learn the ropes, and make as much progress as I coule before the rest of the research group showed up to start helping.

+### Jon

+Jon was in his late middle ages and always wore brand new jeans and a black t-shirt.
+Middle aged or not, he had thick, dark hair, which was usually a total mess.
+He was not super friendly or out-going, but he was nice enough.
+He had worked for Southern California Edision for decades, and had worked at the site when it was still a power plant.
+He was retired now, and just worked at the observatory for one day a week as kind of a hobby.
+He loved his pick-up truc, and every time I ever saw him he had a 7-Eleven Big Gulp of Coca-Cola in his front seat.
+He drank at least four of them every day.
+He once told me, "I try not to drink water," which must be hard what you live in the desert.

+> TODO: Working alone?
+What I learned over the next few weeks though, was that John was not a full-time employee.
+He wasn't there, 40 or 60 hours by a week.
+Like, I was now he was just there, occasionally 20 hours a week, probably less one day a week.
+They didn't pay him to be full time and he didn't want to work full time.

 ### black widows and engine degreaser